 She is head of MMF’s Global Manta Ray program.

-Her organization is considered a world-leading authority on many marine megafauna species, particularly whale sharks and manta rays.
+Andrea's organization is considered a world-leading authority on many marine megafauna species, particularly whale sharks and manta rays.

 Got manta rays listed on CITES, the biggest international conservation convention.

-She helped to develop and manage the first global, online, automated database for manta rays, called Manta Matcher.
+Helped develop and manage the first global, online, automated database for manta rays, called Manta Matcher.

-Andrea is on a mission to develop conservation solutions through pioneering research to save our ocean giants from extinction.
+Andrea is on a mission to develop conservation solutions through pioneering research, to save our ocean giants from extinction.